Considered Dead: Background and release history

-Considered Dead was later remastered, reissued and paired with its successor, The Erosion of Sanity, as part of Roadrunner's Two from the Vault series, in 2004.
-It was reissued alone in 2006 with two demo tracks by Polish label Metal Mind Productions.
+Considered Dead saw a number of reissues.
+It was remastered, reissued and paired with its successor, The Erosion of Sanity, as part of Roadrunner's Two from the Vault series, in 2004.
+Polish label Metal Mind reissued the remastered album in 2006 with two demo tracks.
+British independent record label Cherry Red reissued the band's first two albums as double CD in 2025.
+The release contains the demo tracks and a booklet with a recent interview with band founder and only remaining original member Luc Lemay.